GitCoder052023/Build-with-Gemini/README.md

 Dependencies:

-The script uses the following libraries:
+The script utilizes the following libraries:

-- `textwrap`: For formatting text
+- `textwrap`: for text formatting
 - `google.generativeai`: Google's Generative AI library
-- `IPython.display`: For displaying Markdown and images in Jupyter notebooks
+- `IPython.display`: for displaying Markdown and images in Jupyter notebooks
-- `PIL.Image`: For handling images
+- `PIL.Image`: for handling images
-- `pyttsx3`: A text-to-speech conversion library
+- `pyttsx3`: a text-to-speech conversion library
-- `OpenCV`: For video handling
+  `OpenCV`: for video handling

 Description:

-This Python script is combination of all the files, it uses all previous file which is (Gemini Pro Vision (Video Processing), Gemini Pro Vision, Gemini Pro chat, Gemini Pro), and then creates a interactive chatbot with 6 models which is:
+Kiara is a ChatBot that seamlessly integrates various files, consolidating all preceding components (Gemini Pro Vision (Video Processing), Gemini Pro Vision, Gemini Pro chat, Gemini Pro).
+The result is an advanced interactive chatbot featuring six specialized models, each serving a unique purpose:

 - Kiara TLDR: A text model
 - Kiara VITA: A text + vision model(IMG)